j0la/linux-nunchuk/README.md

 ### Network

-The target IP address (192.168.0.2) is configured in the root filesystem overlay: `build/rootfs-overlay/etc/network`
+The target IP address (192.168.0.2) is configured in `/etc/network/interfaces`.

 Find the host's ethernet interface name:
 ```